Skip to main content

 • cooperate with other institutions and organisations in this respect

 In 2021, the Commission conducted a survey to gauge perceptions of diversity and inclusion among people working in the Commission, its executive agencies and the European External Action Service.
-The 10,000 responses give us a picture of staff sentiment and will feed into a new diversity and inclusion action plan, which is designed to improve the current working environment and the prospects of the Commission as an employer.
+The 10,000 responses gave us a picture of staff sentiment and have fed into a new diversity and inclusion action plan, which is designed to improve the current working environment and the prospects of the Commission as an employer.